vercel/vercel-azure-devops-extension/README.md

   Type: `string`

+- `originalDeploymentURL`

+  Original URL of the deployment.
+Can be used to create your own alias in a separate task.

+  Type: `string`

 - `deploymentTaskMessage`

   The output from the deployment.
 Can be passed to Vercel Azure DevOps Pull Request Comment Task.